mcpzero/mcpzero/docs/getting-started/overview.md

 description: Core concepts — endpoints, tunnels, aggregation, API keys, and the observability ledger.
 ---

 MCPZERO is a **secure MCP aggregation gateway**.
-It turns local stdio MCP servers into remote HTTP endpoints that AI clients like Cursor can call — with semantic aggregation, progressive discovery, and zero-trust security built in.
+It turns local MCP servers into remote HTTP endpoints that AI clients like Cursor can call — with semantic aggregation, progressive discovery, and zero-trust security built in.

 ## Core concepts